Vital Statistics on American Politics 2007-2008

 Congressional Quarterly.
 Federal Regulatory Directory.
 Washington, D.C.: CQ Press, 1979–.
 Frequency varies.

-Descriptions and data provide extensive profiles of the major and minor regulatory agencies—more than 100 in all.
+Descriptions and data provide extensive profiles of the major and minor regulatory agencies–more than one hundred in all.

 Facts and figures on presidential elections; electoral college vote since 1789; primary returns since 1912; major-party candidate vote shares state by state; minor candidate vote totals; recent turnout and party support trends.